Safer Waterways Bill 2018

 5.51 pmMr ANDREWSupports

-The best thing for crocodiles is to actually make them worth something and then they will be conserved through commerce, rather than being lost to a backyard where someone puts out a hook and catches them and lets them die or shoots them because they think they are a risk.2019-04-02View Hansard
+The best thing for crocodiles is to actually make them worth something and then they will be conserved through commerce, rather than being lost to a backyard where someone puts out a hook and catches them.2019-04-02View Hansard

 5.59 pmMr PEGGOpposes